Analytics

 }

-2. Add the condition that the script must only work for mobile device to make sure that it’s not working on desktop
+2. Add the condition that the script must only work for mobile devices to make sure that it’s not working on desktop

-• So here is the final outcome which you can copy and paste in your GTM
+• So here is the outcome which you can copy and paste into your Google Tag Manager.

 <script>